Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Existence of the solution and convergence of the algorithm

 The illustration of the algorithm for the problem is presented in Fig. \ref{AM_AG_fig1}.
 Bold segments indicate the optimal paths from the given point to $\Pi_0$.

-\section{Existence of the Solution and Convergence of the Algorithm}
+\section{Existence of the solution and convergence of the algorithm}

 Let us discuss the existence of the solution.
-We search it in the class $Y$ of twice continuously differentiable functions $\mathbb{C}^2[0,l]$ defined on $[0,l]$ which satisfies boundary conditions (\ref{AM_AG_init_cond}) and which absolute values as well as absolute values of the first and the second order derivatives are bounded by a same positive constant $U$, i.e.
+We are searching for a solution within the set $\mathbb{C}^1_L[0,l]$ of continuously differentiable functions on $[0,l]$, whose derivatives satisfy the Lipschitz condition with constant $L$.
+Denote

-Therefore, the family of functions we are dealing with is uniformly bounded and equicontinuous.
-This implies that the conditions of the Arzela-Ascoli theorem are satisfied (see \cite{Lusternik_1975}) and that the set $Y$ is compact in $\mathbb{C}^1[0,l]$.
+It can be proved that the family of functions $Y$ is uniformly bounded and equicontinuous.
+This implies that the conditions of the Arzela-Ascoli theorem are satisfied (see \cite{Lusternik_1975}), and therefore, the set $Y$ is relatively compact.
+It is also evident that $Y$ is closed, which implies that it is compact.

-\begin{theorem*}[Arzela-Ascoli] A family of continuously differentiable functions $Y$ defined on $[0,l]$ is compact in $\mathbb{C}^1[0,l]$ iff $Y$ is uniformly bounded and equicontinuous in $\mathbb{C}^1[0,l]$. \end{theorem*}
+\begin{theorem*}[Arzela-Ascoli] A family of continuously differentiable functions $Y$ defined on $[0,l]$ is relatively compact in $\mathbb{C}^1[0,l]$ if and only if $Y$ is uniformly bounded and equicontinuous in $\mathbb{C}^1[0,l]$. \end{theorem*}

 On the other hand, it is obvious that the functional $J(y)$ depends continuously on $y$.
-The extreme value theorem guarantees the existence of the minimum of the functional (\ref{AM_AG_J}) on $Y$.
+Then, Weierstrass Extreme Value Theorem guarantees the existence of the minimum of the functional (\ref{AM_AG_J}) on $Y$.
+Thus, we arrive at the following result.